 Board Certified Social Security Attorney in Pensacola, Florida

-Find information and tips to help you maximize your chances of winning your Social Security Disability Insurance (SSDI) or SSI disability claim.
+Are you seeking information and tips to help you maximize your chances of winning your Social Security Disability Insurance (SSDI) and/or Supplemental Security Income (SSI) claim?
 The articles on this site are written by Nick A. Ortiz, a Board Certified Social Security Attorney in Pensacola, Florida.

-Aside from publishing free information on this website, Mr. Ortiz offers Florida residents a Free Book on Social Security Disability claims.
-You can claim your copy by clicking the book image to the right.
+Aside from publishing free information on this website, Mr. Ortiz offers Florida residents a free book on Social Security Disability claims.
+If you are not a Florida resident you are eligible to receive a free e-book on Social Security Disability claims.
+You can claim your copy by clicking here.

 Applying for Social Security disability benefits with or without an attorney advocating on your behalf can be a difficult and lengthy process.
 It puts an extreme strain on an applicant and the applicant’s family.
 Making things only worse is the high chance of being denied.
 Statistically, approximately 70% of all SSDI and SSI claims are denied at the initial application stage.

 In light of these hurdles, what are SSD and SSI applicants to do?
 The answer is to learn everything you can about the disability claims process, including how claims are evaluated and the elements of a successful claim.
 By educating yourself about the approval process, you will better your chances of winning the initial application or on appeal, with or without the help of an experienced disability attorney or lawyer.

 The information presented here can help you understand: